digitallawyer/openlegaldictionary/_definitions/compensation.md

 ---
 title: Compensation
 permalink: "/definitions/compensation.html"
-body: Indemnification; pay-ment of damages; making amends; that which ls necessary to restore an injured par-ty to his former position.
+body: Indemnification; pay-ment of damages; making amends; that which is necessary to restore an injured par-ty to his former position.
 An act which a court orders to be done, or money which a court orders to be paid, by a person whose acts or omissions have caused loss or injury to another, in order that thereby the person